unitystation/unitystation/docs/development/How-To-User-Interface.md

 ### GUI Script Tips

 To be expanded.
-Include Netpage assignment variable declaration, ultisation of UpdateDisplay(), declartion in NetTab.cs for NetTabType enumerical  and communication to backend script.
+Include Netpage assignment variable declaration, ultilisation of UpdateDisplay(), declaration in NetTab.cs for NetTabType enumerical  and communication to backend script.

 ### Backend Script Tips

 To be expanded.
+Include AddListener() and explain that all Server Side functions should appear here.
+Adding #region will help a lot in remembering what section does what.

 ## NetUI Elements